All successful business owners want to see their businesses grow – even if the level of growth is only keeping pace with their sector as a whole.

 Ultimately, there is a lot of cash out there that is available to be invested in exchange for shares in businesses with strong prospects, and there’s some cash out there to be invested in relatively cheap debt; but growth largely fuelled by reinvesting retained profit is proving to be the most popular option for the best companies who want to be masters of their own destiny.

 This is great for the economy, as there is an emerging cadre of British businesses looking to boost productivity and performance by reinvesting their own cash rather than taking it out as a dividend or leaving it sitting on the balance sheet of the company.
 It’s analogous to fixing the roof (with your own cash rather than someone else’s) while the sun shines.

 There is a lot of growth opportunity out there for management teams who know how to use and deploy capital successfully in order to create greater shareholder value.
 Price Bailey can offer that planning advice, strategic input and deal execution capability to companies of all sizes and in all sectors.
 We take on projects all around the world for UK businesses that are looking to expand either overseas or domestically, and for international corporates in the US, Middle East, Africa, China and beyond, looking to acquire or invest in business interests in the UK.

-To find out more about developing a growth strategy for your business, contact Chand Chudasama, Price Bailey’s Senior Manager, Strategic Corporate Finance using the form below.
-You can find out more about Inside the Minds of Business Leaders 2017 through our interactive digital report or download the full pdf here.
+To find out more about developing a growth strategy for your business, contact Chand Chudasama, Price Bailey Strategic Corporate Finance Partner using the form below.
+You can find out more about Inside the Minds of Business Leaders through our digital report.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.